FeeJai/42-test-monial/README.md

-## 42 Test Suite
+## 42 Test-monial

-A tool for quickly testing answers to the piscine questions
+An easy-to-use test suit for most of 42 Piscine C problems.

 ## Sample Usage